SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/ggtext.md

 ===

-Can also use some more html tags: line break, italics, bold, colors, fonts, super/subscript, images
+The other tags and formatting that can be interpreted are: line break, italics, bold, colors, fonts, super/subscript, and images.